Alkalinity: Global temporal and spatial variability

 The ocean's alkalinity varies over time, most significantly over geologic timescales (millennia).
 Changes in the balance between terrestrial weathering and sedimentation of carbonate minerals (for example, as a function of ocean acidification) are the primary long-term drivers of alkalinity in the ocean.
 Over human timescales, mean ocean alkalinity is relatively stable.
 Seasonal and annual variability of mean ocean alkalinity is very low.

 Alkalinity varies by location depending on evaporation/precipitation, advection of water, biological processes, and geochemical processes.
-Local AT can be affected by two main mixing patterns: current and river.
-Current dominated mixing occurs close to the shore in areas with strong water flow.
-In these areas, alkalinity trends follow current and have a segmented relationship with salinity.

 River dominated mixing also occurs close to the shore; it is strongest close to the mouth of a large river.
 Here, the rivers can act as either a source or a sink of alkalinity.
 AT follows the outflow of the river and has a linear relationship with salinity.
-This mixing pattern is most important in late winter and spring, because snowmelt increases the river's outflow.
-As the season progresses into summer, river processes are less significant, and current mixing can become the dominant process.

 Oceanic alkalinity also follows general trends based on latitude and depth.
 It has been shown that AT is often inversely proportional to sea surface temperature (SST).
 Therefore, it generally increases with high latitudes and depths.
 As a result, upwelling areas (where water from the deep ocean is pushed to the surface) also have higher alkalinity values.